MTES-MCT/monitorfish/docs/_sources/current-segments.rst.txt

 fleet_segments in order to determine the fleet segment(s) to which each vessel belongs in real time.

-It is sceduled to run every 10 minutes.
+It is scheduled to run every 10 minutes.